3 Dreams

 Be Careful What You Wish For!

-Jonathan Lane decides leave his high paying, but immensely stressful career to pursue his passion for songwriting.
-He immediately finds out that free will sometimes comes with a high price.
+Jonathan Laine decides leave his high paying, but immensely stressful career to pursue his passion for songwriting.

 Jim Malloy jmalloy@3dreamscreative.com 203.746.6289